FZambia/centrifuge/docs/content/admin_api.rst

     cent python publish --params='{"namespace": "django", "channel": "news", "data": {"title": "Django 1.6 finally released", "text": "Release keynotes:..."}}'

-- *cent* is the name of program
+- **cent** is the name of program
-- *python* is the name of section in configuration file
+- **football** is the name of section in configuration file
-- *publish* is the method name you want to call
+- **publish** is the method name you want to call
-- *--params* is a JSON string with method parameters, in this case of broadcast you should provide namespace, channel and data parameters.
+- **--params** is a JSON string with method parameters, in this case of broadcast you should provide namespace, channel and data parameters.

 If request was successful you'll get something like this in response: